Skip to main content

 Your Basement is Going to Be Lovely if You Consider these 5 things

-Beyond the kitchen and the bathroom, lower levels, more commonly, but less luxuriously known as the basement, is next in line for being the most common renovation project.
+After the kitchen and the bathroom, lower levels, more commonly, but less luxuriously known as basements, are next in line for being the most common renovation project.
 What are the top things you need to consider when you go to renovate your lower level?
 We’ll tell you below.

 No, this isn’t a yoga class, but we do think proper space planning can offer a spiritual awakening.
 What we mean by this alliterative heading is to consider the space adjacencies.
 Is the bathroom easily accessible to the living area as well as the bedroom?
 If you were to entertain in this area, would someone be able to sleep through the party, or does the bedroom share a wall with the entertaining area?
 These types of things are how we come up with layouts that are fully functional for every activity that may occur in the space.